PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 * From this screen you can chose the weapons you want to deploy with your trap.
 Facing goblins, we really only need one awesome steel disc per trap I think, but we’re able to select more if we wish.
-* Scroll to the “large, serrated S…” and hit enter once, you’ll see “1/3” selected.
+* Scroll to the :guilabel:`large, serrated St...` and hit :kbd:`Enter`, you’ll see :guilabel:`1/3 selected`.
+Weapon traps can have up to ten weapons each, but we need to save some for the other traps!
-* Hit “d” for “Done Selecting”.
+* Hit :kbd:`d` for :guilabel:`Done Selecting`.
 * Your first weapon trap is now placed!
 Place three more.

 Weapon traps are great ways of getting rid of a bunch of trash weapons you might have lying around – this is particularly the case once you’ve killed off a few goblins and have their rubbish cluttering up your piles.
-When filling a trap with weapon trash you might want to put three or four weapons per trap, to ensure maximum sliceness!
+When filling a trap with weapon trash you might want to put ten low-quality weapons per trap, to ensure maximum damage!

 Here are my traps, laid out.
 I’m actually going to add another row of slicey dicey weapon traps as I don’t have a military and I’m a bit